ejmeitz/cuNumeric.jl/docs/src/install.md

 By default `cuNumeric.jl` will install cupynumeric with [Conda.jl](https://github.com/JuliaPy/Conda.jl) into a new conda environment stored inside the `.julia/conda` directory.

-To customize the build process create a `LocalPreferences.toml` file in the same directory as the `Project.toml` of the environment you installed `cuNumeric.jl` into.
+To customize the build process create a `LocalPreferences.toml` file in the same directory as the `Project.toml` where `cuNumeric.jl` is installed (or in the cuNumeric.jl git repo).

  The `LocalPreferences.toml` defines 3 keys : `mode`, `conda_jl_env`,  and `user_env`.